HDCharles/TTS-to-PnP-Cards/README.md

 # TTS to PnP Cards
 Separates TTS Card Dumps into Printable Images

-Requires python3

-To run:

-1) Open a command prompt (cmd.exe)

-2) Navigate to the directory with the python file (type: cd \<path to folder with TTStoPnp.py\>)

-3) Type: python TTStoPnp.py

 Operation of the program self explanatory and bare bones.
+Just run the program and select the folder you want to process.
 It auto detects the images with the correct dimensions once the folder is chosen.

 Standalone exe available here: https://github.com/HDCharles/TTS-to-PnP-Cards/releases

+Its 200MB though, if you have python3 it may be easier to just take the TTStoPnp.py file and run that.

 Use both at your own risk.